cgreysongaito/Git_Tutorial/README.md

     filename".

 12. Write a message in the “Commit message" box and then click on the Commit button.
-This is the same as “git -m “commit message“ ”.
+This is the same as “git commit -m “commit message“ ”.

 Useful Websites: